ColinRCasto/Grappler/README.md

 ### Toss

-You may throw a creature you are grappling up to a distance of your Strength modifier*5ft, dealing damage equal to your Bare Handed die + your Strength modifier.
+You may throw a creature you are grappling up to a distance of your Strength modifier x 5ft, dealing damage equal to your Bare Handed die + your Strength modifier.
 Upon landing the creature must make a Dexterity save, on a failed save they fall prone.
-A creature must be thrown into an unoccupied space
+A creature must be thrown into an unoccupied space.
+If this throw would cause them to fall more than 5ft, they have advantage on the saving throw.

 ### Suplex

-Make an attack roll against a creature you are grappling, on success, you may push a creature prone in an unoccupied space adjancent to you, dropping prone yourself in the process, and dealing damage equal to your Bare Handed die + your Strength modifier.
+Make an attack roll against a creature you are grappling, on success, you slam the creature prone in an unoccupied space adjancent to you, dropping prone yourself in the process, and dealing damage equal to your Bare Handed die + your Strength modifier.

 ### Body Slam

-If you move at least 10 feet in a straight line beforehand, you may fall prone on top of a prone creature, dealing damage equal to twice your Bare Handed die + your Strength modifier.
+If you perform a long jump before attacking a prone creature, you may fall prone on top of the target, dealing damage equal to twice your Bare Handed die + your Strength modifier.

 ## Grappling Style